VinceCardillo/comp3005_student-database/README.md

     Select "Open file" and navigate to the a3_students_db.sql file and open it.
     Click "Execute" or press F5

-    NOTE: Please ensure you keep the database open to be able to connect to it when using the program
+    NOTE: Please ensure you keep the database open to be able to connect to it when using the program below.

     Download the assignment3_code.py file
     Navigate to the location of the file and open a command prompt in this directory.